platformsh/platformsh-docs/docs/src/configuration/routes/https.md

 * `platformsh.site` = 15 characters
 * extra characters (`.` & `-`) = 4 characters

-This breakdown leaves you with 21-23 characters to work with naming your branches (`PLATFORM_BRANCH`) without going over the 64 character limit, dependent on the region.
+This leaves you with 21--23 characters for your branch name (`PLATFORM_BRANCH`) without going over the 64 character limit, depending on the region.
-Since this pattern for generated URLs will remain similar but could change slightly over time, it's recommended to use branch names with a maximum length between 15 and 20 characters.
+Since this pattern for generated URLs should remain similar even if it may change slightly, your branch names should be no more than 20 characters.

 ### DNS Challenge